praswicaksono/mager-deploy/README.md

       rule: Host(`{$host}`) && Path('/') # ${$host} is placeholder, it will replace by value of host attribute
       host: demo-app.com
 ```
+Note: `build.image` will be pulled from registry instead of building from Dockerfile when Dockerfile not exist

 # Development